kuzzleio/kuzzle/lib/api/core/models/repositories/README.md

 An optional options object.

-Currently, the only optional parameter that can be pass to the method id *key*.
-If no key is given to the method, the key used by the method defaults to *collection* + '/' + id.
+Currently, the only optional parameter that can be pass to the method is *key*.
+If no key is given to the method, defaults to *collection* + '/' + id.

 ### returns